chung-leong/react-seq/examples/swapi-ssr/README.md

 }
 ```

 We do a check for the presence of `window`.
-If it's there, the code is running on a browser.
+If it's there, the code is running in a browser.
 If not, the code is
 running on the server.
 In the latter case, we simply call `renderToServer`, a helper function from `react-seq/client`.

 On the browser side, we perform SSR *on the client side* during development to make debugging easier.